Five SEO Blog Tips to Increase Traffic to Your Site

 That’s where the long-tail keyword comes in.

-If you used the keyword ‘business incentive,’ you’d reduce your competition to 22,200 global monthly searches and 14,800 local monthly searches.
-That’s quite a difference, and it narrows your target.
+If you used the keyword ‘business incentive,’ you’d reduce your competition, narrowing your target.
 Remember, you want to hit as close to your target market bulls-eye as possible.

-5. The final bit of advice in SEO blog tips is to let the social networking sites know you have new content.
+5. The final bit of advice is to let the social networking sites know you have new content.
 Post the content link to Twitter, Facebook, GooglePlus, Digg, StumbleUpon, etc. You should also inform your groups.
 Get the word out.
 And, be sure to have a SHARE button so visitors can share the post also.

 Keywords in Your Press Releases